fastrivertech/fhir-mpi/README.md

 ## FHIR MPI Operations/Transactions

 FHIR MPI interface uses the FHIR operation style to defines MPI operations.
-This document includes  the following generic Patient MPI transactions:
+This document includes  the following generic Patient MPI transactions.
+FHIR MPI operations execute on master patient identification domain and patient identification source domains, and common FHIR interactions are still applicable to these domains.